-The Leukaemia Foundation Welcomes Emma as Our Light the Night Blue Lantern Ambassador for 2022
+The Leukaemia Foundation Welcomed Emma as Our Light the Night Blue Lantern Ambassador for 2022

 14 September 2022

-On Friday, 30 September, Emma will be lighting a blue lantern in support of her Son, Elliott, who was diagnosed with acute myeloid leukaemia (AML) in March 2021.
+On Friday, 30 September, Emma lit a blue lantern in support of her Son, Elliott, who was diagnosed with acute myeloid leukaemia (AML) in March 2021.

 In 2021, Emma's son, Elliott, was diagnosed with acute myeloid leukaemia (AML) just after his 21st birthday—and their entire family’s lives were turned upside down.